-Carbon monoxide attaches to red blood cells, robbing oxygen from your body it needs to live.
-It blends with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, robbing oxygen from your body it needs to thrive.
+It mixes with these cells over 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets carried to the vital organs through the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, in place of oxygen, then gets carried to the critical organs through the bloodstream.
+To put it simply, carbon monoxide robs your body of oxygen.
 Organs have to have oxygen; when they lack it, they begin to suffocate.

-Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.
+Your body requires a long time to eradicate carbon monoxide; however, it can be taken in much more quickly.